White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Introduction

-In addition to their astronomical significance, WDs have profound implications for nuclear physics.
-Binary WDs are intimately connected to Type Ia supernova (SN) explosions, events rich in physics involving strong interaction, weak interaction, and intense electromagnetic fields~\cite{Niemeyer:1996pm,Jose:1997vf,Fryer:1998jb,Rosswog:2009fh,Toonen:2012jj,Katz:2012je,Kashiyama:2013gza}.
-Understanding the structure of WDs, especially the components of the cores of WDs, is a complex yet crucial task for nuclear physics, and GWs from binary WD systems provide valuable insights into the characteristics of the internal structure of WDs and therefore the nuclear forces~\cite{McNeill:2019rct,Saumon:2022gtu}.
+Binary WDs are closely connected to Type Ia supernova (SN) explosions, which are events rich in physics, involving strong interaction, weak interaction, and intense electromagnetic fields~\cite{Niemeyer:1996pm,Fryer:1998jb,Rosswog:2009fh,Toonen:2012jj}.
+Understanding the structure of WDs, especially the components of the cores of WDs, is a complex yet crucial task for nuclear physics.
+GWs stemming from binary WD systems provide valuable insights into the characteristics of the internal structure of WDs and therefore the nuclear forces~\cite{McNeill:2019rct,Saumon:2022gtu}.

-In the description of nuclear force, the quantum hadrodynamics (QHD) written in terms of colorless hadrons plays an indispensable role~\cite{Walecka:1974qa,Serot:1984ey,Weinberg:1990rz,Serot:1997xg}.
-In the realm of hadron interactions, linear and non-linear realizations of chiral symmetry stand out as frameworks that more directly mirror QCD properties~\cite{Weinberg:1978kz,Weinberg:1990rz,Gasser:1987rb,Bando:1984ej,Bando:1987br,Harada:2003jx}, offering an alternative to the traditional Walecka-type parametrization.
+In the description of nuclear force, quantum hadrodynamics (QHD) written in terms of colorless hadrons plays an indispensable role~\cite{Walecka:1974qa,Serot:1984ey,Weinberg:1990rz,Serot:1997xg}.
+In the realm of hadron interactions, linear and non-linear realizations of chiral symmetry both are frameworks that more directly mirror QCD properties~\cite{Weinberg:1990rz,Weinberg:1991um,Gasser:1987rb}, providing an alternative to the traditional Walecka-type parametrization.
 With respect to the flavor or chiral symmetry, the electromagnetic and weak forces can be self-consistently included.
-Therefore, QHD is a unified framework for nucleon, nuclei, and their electromagnetic and weak processes.
+Therefore, QHD serves as a unified framework for nucleons, nuclei, and their electromagnetic and weak processes.